Best Practice Article Series

 PRO-TIP: You can access the Chicago Manual online and for free when connecting through the University’s internet network or the library system.

-Several years ago, we on the web communications team created a web-specific style guide for content creators and managers in Arts, Sciences & Engineering (AS&E).
+Several years ago, we on the web communications team created a web-specific style guide for content creators and managers in the School of Arts and Sciences and the Hajim School of Engineering and Applied Sciences.
 Our guide works in tandem with the University Communications document but focuses on web best practices and the digital experience.

 Why follow the style guide?